Timeline of the COVID-19 pandemic in January 2020: 27 January

 Gabriel Leung, Dean of the University of Hong Kong medical school and one of the foremost world experts on SARS and viruses, gave a three-hour presentation published on YouTube wherein he made nowcasts and forecasts of the coronavirus.
-Using traditional scientific modeling techniques that predict the spread of viruses, Leung projected the true number of COVID-19 infections was likely 10 time more than the official reported numbers.
+Using traditional scientific modeling techniques that predict the spread of viruses, Leung projected the true number of COVID-19 infections was likely 10 times more than the official reported numbers.
 Leung estimated that there were between 44,000 and 100,000 infections in China as of 24 January 2020.
 He stated that draconian measures were needed to slow the progress of the virus but that these measures would have no effect in stopping the coronavirus pandemic.
 He projected that the number of infections would continue exponentially, peaking out in late April or May 2020.
 Leung predicted that, at the peak of the pandemic, there could be up to 100,000 new infections per day.
 Leung subsequently published an article in The Lancet nowcasting and forecasting the likely progression of the Wuhan coronavirus taking into consideration numerous variables.
 Zhou Xianwang, the mayor of Wuhan, said on a Chinese state television talkshow that rules imposed by Beijing limited what he could disclose about the threat posed by the Wuhan coronavirus as it unfolded, suggesting "the central government was partially responsible for a lack of transparency that has marred the response to the fast-expanding health crisis."

 Canada reported its first confirmed case and another presumptive case bringing the total number to two.
 Health officials have confirmed the fifth case of COVID-19 in Australia, and have suspected an additional five.
 The Sri Lankan Health Ministry confirms its first case of COVID-19, a 43-year-old Chinese woman.
 Cambodia confirms its first case of the virus, a Chinese man who came with his family to Sihanoukville.
 Singapore confirms a fifth case, a 56-year-old Chinese national who arrived from Wuhan on 18 January.
 South Korea has confirmed its fourth case.
 Germany confirmed its first case in Bavaria, a case of domestic transmission.
 Taiwan reports its first case of domestic transmission of COVID-19.

 Beijing reports its first death from COVID-19.